Development team

 • There should always be close and thorough monitoring of the status of tasks to avoid creating bottlenecks in the process.

 This waterfall model has been one of the most prominent methodologies for decades, first introduced in 1970 by Dr. Winston W.Royce in a paper.
-It is a simple and rigorous method by which the phases of project development are arranged in a sequential and layered process.
+It is a simple and rigorous method by which the phases of project development are arranged in a sequential approach with a layered process.

-The Waterfall method will require a lot of structure and documentation throughout the life of the project.
-With this software development methodology, every phase or task of the project flows down like a waterfall, the output of the previous phase will be the input of the next phase, without overlap.
+With this software development methodology, every development phase or task of the project flows down like a waterfall, the output of the previous phase will be the input of the next phase, without overlap.
 Therefore, once applying this method, it is necessary to ensure that the group of developers work together and complete the task within a certain period of time, and must complete a phase before starting the next phase.

-Although also widely used in software development processes, with today’s change, this model also appears to have many shortcomings and is gradually replaced with flexible software development methods.
+Although also widely used in software development processes, with today’s change, this model also appears to have many shortcomings and is increasingly being replaced with more flexible software development methods.

 Downside and Upside